MeltanoLabs/Singer-Working-Group/proposals/draft/SIPXX - Tap tail extraction mode.md

 ### What specific change do you propose to make?

 The underlying mechanic (polling micro-batches, reading a streaming endpoint, etc) rests with the tap developer and is still based on the feature set and data source implementation details.
-However, we could support a standardized a boolean setting like `tail` that would cause taps to alter their behavior and begin to extract data from the source continuously.
+However, we could support a standardized boolean setting like `tail` that would cause taps to alter their behavior and begin to extract data from the source continuously.
 A tap would be expected to continue extracting data until its stopped or encounters errors.

 That is, the `tail` setting might alter a taps behavior such that: